 Dr Maryam Parviz and Dr Iman Manavitehrani, who were sponsored by UNSW Tech Connect were among the 19 delegates from Australia that attended the event.
 Dr Parviz and Dr Manavitehrani represented SDIP (Safe Degradable Implant Platforms) Innovations, working on the commercialization of Biodegradable Materials for Biomedical applications.

 The attendants explored collaboration and partnership opportunities between Australian start-ups and Universities with ASENA partners; the Minister for Industry, Science and Technology,Hon Karen Andrews MP, and the Singapore Minister for Finance, Heng Swee Keat.

-This award enables SDIP`s founders to spend two years in San Fransisco at QB3, a life science innovation and entrepreneurship accelerator, the University of California’s hub.
-The scholarship will also cover product development costs, and will give the founders access to mentoring and networking opportunities.
+This award enables SDIP`s founders to benefit two years incubation program in San Fransisco at QB3, a life science innovation and entrepreneurship accelerator, the University of California’s hub.
+The scholarship will also cover some of the product development costs, and will give the founders access to mentoring and networking opportunities in the US.

 The NSW-QB3 awarding ceremony on 28th May 2018.
 From Left to right: The Secretary of NSW Health, Ms. Elizabeth Koff, Dr Iman Manavitehrani, Dr Maryam Parviz and the Honorable Brad Hazzard, Minister for Health and Medical Research.